maede97/MapPlotter/README.md

 # MapPlotter
-Let's you create 3D views from switzerland.
+Lets you create 3D views of Switzerland.
 View them with a simple 3D-view or just glance at your contour plot.
-Easy customizable, and, of course, free to use.
+Easily customizable and, of course, free to use.

 ![Example (see ex1.py)](example.png)